 Gilbert’s dense volume of educated residents boasts one of the highest concentrations of graduate and professional degrees among competing western U.S. cities, with 45% of residents holding a bachelor’s degree or higher, which outpaces the national average of 33.6%.

 Arizona Higher Education

 Park University’s Gilbert Campus Center serves traditional and non-traditional students looking to start or advance their career, and to provide them with affordable and convenient educational programs.
 Programs are offered at the undergraduate and graduate level, as well as accelerated adult-learning options.

 University of Arizona

-University of Arizona operates its coding boot camp classes out of Gilbert’s University Building in the Heritage District.
+The UA also operates a coding boot camp out of Gilbert’s University Building.
 Through a rigorous, immersive curriculum, students learn the skills needed to become proficient in front-end and back-end technologies in just 24 weeks.
 UA has plans to expand their Gilbert offerings in the future to also include Data Analytics.

 Arizona State University Polytechnic Campus